Amadeus (film): Legacy

-A TV series adaptation of the original Shaffer play, called Amadeus, starring Will Sharpe and Paul Bettany was filmed in 2024 and is scheduled to air on Sky TV.
+A TV series adaptation of the original Shaffer play, called Amadeus, starring Will Sharpe and Paul Bettany was filmed in 2024 and was aired on Sky TV in December of 2025.

 The pink wig worn by Mozart is in the permanent exhibition of the Acadian Museum at the University of Moncton.
 The wig was created by Paul LeBlanc, who won an Oscar for Best Makeup and Hairstyling for this movie in 1985.